SchwarzIT/onyx/packages/vitepress-theme/README.md

   </a>
 </p>

-# Onyx VitePress theme
+# onyx VitePress theme

-VitePress theme that uses the Onyx design system created by [Schwarz IT](https://it.schwarz).
+VitePress theme that uses the onyx design system created by [Schwarz IT](https://it.schwarz).

 ## Documentation